erroronline1/qualitymanagement/assistant/modules/readme.md

 the method handles the decision over values or functions on its own.

 ## smart search with fuzzy search
-i have to admit i am a bit proud of this one. this method has to be handed over the raw query string and an object containing the searchable data. it then splits the query into whitespace separated terms, divides -filters and adds a concatenated query to an array of query options. fuzzy search is optional and can be enabled from the settings. if the query bits are set up the dataset will be checked for occurences of every bit. comparison happens for word-characters only (regex \w). the results is a multidimensional array that can be displayed first in order of occurrences of different terms (if there are more than one) then of the data object.
+i have to admit i am a bit proud of this one. this method has to be handed over the raw query string and an object containing the searchable data. it then splits the query into whitespace separated terms, divides -filters and adds a concatenated query to an array of query options. fuzzy search is optional and can be enabled from the settings. if the query bits are set up the dataset will be checked for occurences of every bit. the results is a multidimensional array that can be displayed first in order of occurrences of different terms (if there are more than one) then of the data object.

 ## output usage
 output text is selected on click by default. to avoid this add a property `disableOutputSelect=true;` to module.var. this is considered not to be implemented global through registered-modules for being dynamically mutable if desired within the module itself (e.g. see mailtools).